gabefraser/Battlenet-Launcher/README.md

-# Battlenet Steam Overlay Launcher
+# Battle.net Steam Overlay Launcher

 Launcher utility to help start battle.net games with the steam overlay.

-Thanks to dafzor / https://github.com/dafzor/bnetlauncher for making the original version years ago.
-Sadly they don't seem to maintain the original anymore, nor does launchpad work due to depreciated / dead dependancies.
+Thanks to [dafzor](https://github.com/dafzor) for making the original [bnetlauncher](https://github.com/dafzor/bnetlauncher) years ago.
+Sadly the original program no longer functions (for me at least), and they no longer maintain nor merge PR's for fixes.
+Likewise, launchpad, the only other alternative, no longer works either due to dead external dependancies.

 This is a continutation using my previous origin-launcher / fortnite launcher framework as a more reliable / futureproof method (assuming Blizzard doesn't change Battle.net's launch parameters.)

+## Purpose

+This application is intended to facilitate the launch of battle.net games from steam with overlay with minimal/no interaction with the battle.net client while still being automatically logged in.

 ## Usage

-If your Battle.net isn't installed at the default location, add the full path to Battle.net.exe as a launch parameter. ie; "C:/PROGRA~2/Battle.net/Battle.net.exe"

 1. Extract the included exe to any location you want (ex: steam folder)
 2. Add the exe to steam as a non-steam game shortcut